BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/index.md

-# Spin-weighted spheroidal harmonics
+The SpinWeightedSpheroidalHarmonics package for Mathematica provides functions for computing spin-weighted spheroidal harmonics, spin-weighted spherical harmonics and their associated eigenvalues.

-The SpinWeightedSpheroidalHarmonics package provides a set of functions for computing spin-weighted spherical harmonics and their associated eigenvalues.
+Support is included for both arbitrary-precision numerical evaluation, and for series expansions.

 ## Getting the package